blakegarretson/essentials/main.md

     - Another great DAW is [Waveform Free](https://www.tracktion.com/products/waveform-free).
 While there is a Pro version with more features, the free version has no limitations and is very capable.
 - [Ardour](https://ardour.org/) is worth checking out if you’re a Linux user.
 It does all the basics really well.
 From recording audio or MIDI, to editing, to mixing, you’re covered.
 The only trick is if you really want it for free, you should use your distribution’s packager manager and don’t download it from the website.
     - You may be asking why I limit my Ardour recommendation to Linux users.
 The simple answer is on Windows and Mac it isn’t really “free”.
 While it is open source and you can build it from scratch for free, if you want a convenient, pre-built binary, you need to either buy it or pay a subscription.
 The free/demo version goes silent after 10 minutes, which I consider too restrictive to still include here on my list of free software.
 - [GarageBand](https://www.apple.com/mac/garageband/) is the obvious easy-to-use entry-level option for the Mac.
+It’s free on the App Store, so you might as well give it a try.
 It’s tough to beat the no nonsense workflow that works great with MIDI as well as recorded tracks. **(Mac)**

 ## Step Sequencer